zenosu/gitbattle/README.md

 ##Getting Started
-This project does not use a boilerplate.
-The package.json file is updated when new dependencies are in need for developing.
+This project does not use a boilerplate, thus the package.json file is updated when new dependencies are in need for developing.

 Have [npm] (https://nodejs.org/en/download/) downloaded already